 “No. You need to go to bed,” she repeated firmly.
 I looked to Avrille in slight amazement.
-I had thought that more than anything she would have wanted to know immediately what I had found.
-However hearing her tone of voice I knew that it would be pointless to argue with her.
+I had thought that more than anything she would have wanted to know what I had found immediately.
+However, hearing her tone of voice, I knew it would be pointless to argue with her.

 “Come on,” she said and stood up.
-She offered her hands to me and I was ashamed that I needed them to help me rise.
-Once standing I felt as though I were deathly ill, the room spinning around me, and I almost fell to the floor.
+She offered her hands to me, and I was ashamed that I needed them to help me rise.
+Once standing, I felt as though I were deathly ill.
+The room spun around me, and I almost fell to the floor.
 However, exhibiting a sudden incredible strength, Avrille grabbed me around my waist and helped me to stagger into my bedroom.
-I knew that Avrille was right and, though the Strengthening Solution was helping to keep me coherent, I needed a very deep sleep to put everything to rights.
+I knew Avrille was right and, though the Strengthening Solution was helping to keep me coherent, I needed a very deep sleep to put everything to rights.

-I fell on to the bed and Avrille pulled off my shoes.
-Reaching across me she pulled over the blanket.
+I fell on to the bed, and Avrille tugged off my shoes.
+Reaching across me, she pulled over the blanket.

 “What will you do?”
 I asked.
 Avrille shrugged as she tucked the blanket in around me.

 “I’m obviously not tired myself, so I’ll probably just read in the other room.”
-Then, somehow guessing my next statement she added, “And I’ll make sure to take a nap before the morning so I’m all rested for whatever you have planned tomorrow.
-That is, if you
+Then, somehow guessing my next statement, she added, “And I’ll make sure to take a nap before the morning so I’m all rested for whatever you have planned tomorrow.
+That is, if you are well enough.”

 “I will be,” I promised.